ajeetraina/labspace-cagent/README.md

 - How cagent makes it easy to use an MCP server from the MCP Toolkit.
 - How to share agents with Docker Registry
 - When and how to use Multi-agent system
-- Using Docker Model Runner with cagent
+- Using Docker Model Runner with cagent - Work-in-progress